alphagov/govuk-design-system/src/components/password-input/index.md

 ### Avoid restricting the user's input

-See the [Ask users for Passwords](/patterns/passwords/) pattern to see how to help users choose strong passwords.
+See the [Ask users for passwords pattern](/patterns/passwords/) to see how to help users choose strong passwords.

 Support all the characters users may need to enter a password, including numbers and symbols.